ChainSafe/engineering-handbook/docs/3_development/4_documentation.md

 ### Deployment

-Result of the Docusaurus build step is a static website that can be deployed to any of the popular hosting services including GitHub Pages, Cloudflare or IPFS.
+The result of the Docusaurus build step is a static website that can be deployed to any of the popular hosting services including GitHub Pages, CloudFlare or IPFS.

 #### Deploy to CloudFlare Pages

 One way to achieve this is by deploying their websites on CloudFlare Pages.

 CloudFlare Pages is a modern platform for building and deploying websites.
-It offers a number of benefits, including:
+It offers several benefits, including:

 - High-performance: CloudFlare Pages uses the same global network as CloudFlare's CDN, which means websites load quickly no matter where the visitor is located.
-- Easy to use: Setting up a website on CloudFlare Pages is simple and straightforward.
+- Easy to use: Setting up a website on CloudFlare Pages is simple.
 You can connect your GitHub repository and deploy your site with just a few clicks.
 - Security: CloudFlare Pages offers built-in security features such as HTTPS encryption and DDoS protection.

-While CloudFlare workers is a relatively inexpensive option for Continuos Deployment, it still has quotas and requires a monthly subscription.
+While CloudFlare workers is a relatively inexpensive option for Continuous Deployment, it still has quotas and requires a monthly subscription.
 On the other hand, GitHub Actions is free for public repositories so it's a preferred way of deploying websites.

-Here's an example of how Chainsafe can deploy their website using GitHub Actions:
+Here's an example of how you can deploy your website using GitHub Actions:

-1. [Obtain access to ChainSafeDev Cloudflare account](https://github.com/ChainSafe/cloudflare-hosting-mgmt/blob/master/members.tf) if you don't have one already.
+1. [Obtain access to "ChainSafeDev" CloudFlare account](https://github.com/ChainSafe/cloudflare-hosting-mgmt/blob/master/members.tf) if you don't have one already.
-2. Create new Pages project either via Cloudflare Dashboard or [wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/)
+2. Create new Pages project either via CloudFlare Dashboard or [wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/)
 3. Create a workflow file in their GitHub repository (e.g. .github/workflows/deploy.yml).
 4. Add a step to the workflow that deploys the built site to CloudFlare Pages using the CloudFlare Pages API.
-5. Set new chainsafe.dev subdomain available inside the ChainSafeDev Cloudflare account.
+5. Set new chainsafe.dev subdomain available inside the "ChainSafeDev" CloudFlare account.

 Here's a sample workflow file:

 ```yaml
 name: CloudFlare Deploy
 on: